AWS Shield

 2. Add previously identified hostile source IPs as an explicit INBOUND DENY NACL to the web tier subnet. (does not protect against new source)

 3. Add a WAF tier by creating a new ELB and an AutoScaling group of EC2 Instances running a host-based WAF.
 They would redirect Route 53 to resolve to the new WAF tier ELB.
-The WAF tier would their pass the traffic to the current web tier The web tier Security Groups would be updated to only allow traffic from the WAF tier Security Group
+The WAF tier would then pass the traffic to the current web tier.
+The web tier Security Groups would be updated to only allow traffic from the WAF tier Security Group (Note: This describes the legacy “WAF sandwich” pattern.
+In modern AWS, you would simply enable AWS WAF on the existing ALB — no separate EC2 WAF tier is needed.)

 4. Remove all but TLS 1.2 from the web tier ELB and enable Advanced Protocol Filtering This will enable the ELB itself to perform WAF functionality.
 (No advanced protocol filtering in ELB)